 Focusing in particular on Kenya, Zambia, Zimbabwe, Mozambique, Nigeria and Senegal, the AfSDJN will also amplify African voices and decolonize narratives on African sovereign debt .
 Its activities include producing research outputs to enhance the network’s advocacy interventions.
 It also seeks to create awareness on and elevate the priority given to sovereign debt and other economic justice issues on the African continent and beyond throughout 2021.

-- Twenty Fourth Sovereign Debt News Update: Multilateral, Bilateral and Private Financing in Context
+- Thirtieth Sovereign Debt Justice News Update: Zambia, Nigeria and Kenya in Context

-- Twenty Third Sovereign Debt News Update: East African Sovereign Debts and the Decisions for the Future
+- Twenty Seventh Sovereign Debt News Update: African Countries and Various Streams

-- Twenty Second Sovereign Debt News Update: African Debts and the Question of Sustainability
+- Twenty Sixth Sovereign Debt News Update: African Countries Amidst Grants and Loans

 The Analysis Section of Afronomicslaw.org publishes two types of content on issues of international economic law and public international law, and related subject matter, relating to Africa and the Global South.
 First, individual blog submissions which readers are encouraged to submit for consideration.
 Second, feature symposia, on discrete themes and book reviews that fall within the scope of the subject matter focus of Afronomicslaw.org.

 - South-South Cooperation: A Case for Greater African and the Caribbean Integration